Philipp, Landgrave of Hesse: Involvement with the NSDAP

 As governor of Hesse-Nassau, Philipp was associated with the Aktion T4 euthanasia programme.
 In February 1941, Philipp signed the contract placing the sanitarium of Hadamar Clinic at the disposal of the Reich Interior Ministry.
 Over 10,000 mentally ill people were killed there.
 In 1946, Philipp was charged with murder, but the charges were later dropped.

 As the war progressed, the attitude of the National Socialist authorities towards members of the German princely houses changed.
-While at first they had been happy to use the historic family names to bolster popular support, they now decided to distance themselves even from those princes who had supported them.
+While at first, they had been happy to use the historic family names to bolster popular support, they now decided to distance themselves even from those princes who had supported them.

 In late April 1943, Philipp was ordered to report to Hitler's headquarters, where he stayed for most of the next four months.
 In May 1943, Hitler issued the "Decree Concerning Internationally Connected Men" declaring that princes could not hold positions in the party, state, or armed forces.
-The arrest of Mussolini by Philipp's father-in-law King Victor Emanuel in July 1943 made Phillip's position even more difficult.
+The arrest of Mussolini by Philipp's father-in-law King Victor Emmanuel in July 1943 made Phillip's position even more difficult.

+Arrest

 Hitler believed that Philipp and his family were complicit in Mussolini's downfall.
 On 8 September 1943, Philipp was arrested.
 He was stripped of his membership in the party and dismissed from the Luftwaffe.
 On 25 January 1944, his political disgrace became public when he was dismissed from his office as Oberpräsident of Hesse-Nassau.

 In September 1943, Philipp was sent to Flossenbürg concentration camp.
 He was placed in solitary confinement and was not permitted any contact with the outside world.
 He was, however, granted certain privileges: wearing civilian clothes and eating the same food as the guards.

 Philipp's wife Mafalda was arrested and placed under military custody in Rome.
 She was sent to Munich and Berlin for questioning and eventually to Buchenwald concentration camp where she was housed next to an armaments factory.
 In August 1944, the factory was bombed by the Allies.
 Mafalda was seriously injured and died several days later following a belated operation by camp medical staff.

+Rescue

 As the Allies advanced into Germany in April 1945, Philipp was transferred to the Dachau concentration camp.
-After only ten days, he was transferred to Tyrol to Hotel "Bachmann" along with about 140 other prominent prisoners (for example Kurt Schuschnigg, Bogislaw von Bonin, Hjalmar Schacht, Martin Niemöller, Georg Thomas, and Alexander von Falkenhausen), freed by the Wehrmacht on 30 April 1945 (SS-Obergruppenführer Karl Wolff received a telephone call from the SS guards and ordered them to hand over the prisoners to the German army officers Hauptmann Wichard von Alvensleben and Hauptmann Gebhard von Alvensleben), and was then arrested by U.S. troops on 4 May 1945 in Niederdorf in the Italian Dolomites.
+After only ten days, he was transferred to Tyrol to Hotel "Bachmann" along with about 140 other prominent prisoners (for example Kurt Schuschnigg, Bogislaw von Bonin, Hjalmar Schacht, Martin Niemöller, Georg Thomas, and Alexander von Falkenhausen), freed by the Wehrmacht on 30 April 1945 (SS-Obergruppenführer Karl Wolff received a telephone call from the SS guards and ordered them to hand over the prisoners to the German army officers Hauptmann Wichard von Alvensleben and Hauptmann Gebhard von Alvensleben), and was then arrested by U.S. troops on 4 May 1945 in Niederdorf in the Italian Dolomites due to his role in the Nazi Party.